prakashgyan/prakashgyan/README.md

 - 👀 I’m interested in OH BOY a lot of things .. soething new always gives me a kick
 - 🌱 I’m currently learning deep learning and NLP algorithms
 - 💞️ I’m looking to collaborate on anything realated to data [ Be it be Analysis, Visualation, Storage, migration ]
-- 📫 How to reach me : emailto:pks957@gmail.com has all my social links ping me on any
+- 📫 How to reach me : emailto//:pks957@gmail.com

 <!---
 prakashgyan/prakashgyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.